 Materials analysis is carried out with NTNU facilities for XRD, XCT and microscopy at NORTEM and NanoLab.

-Four specialized laboratories at the University of Oslo (UiO) are equipped to pursue a wide set of state-of-the-art techniques to study the dynamics and structure of flow in two- and three-dimensional porous media.
+PoreLab has four specialized laboratories at UiO, all of which are equipped with a wide set of state-of-art techniques to study the dynamics and structure of flow in 2D and 3D porous media.

 In addition to this wide variety of state-of-art techniques, our laboratories are also fully equipped with standard fluid mechanics labware, such as capillary viscometers, high-precision scales, pressure and temperature sensors, surface treatment chemicals for the control of wetting properties and general laboratorial glassware.
 By focusing on both standard and state-of-art techniques in the same physical space, our laboratory benefits from a relatively high degree of independence.